Radio Africa

 the complete catalogue of recordings.

 Upon arrival, three years' absence from Conakry felt more like three weeks!
 The city had changed little, though the rickety dwellings and shops on the main route out of town had steadily been demolished to make way for shiny new apartment projects.
 The "ambiance" of the city, which was most foreboding in 2009 when the capital and the nation were on a precipice, bore much less tension.
 Guinean soldiers still strutted the streets, as they have done for decades, though were now without their machine guns tossed over their shoulders.
-The incoming President Condé had decreed that such arms must remain in their barracks.
+Guinea's new President, Alpha Condé, had decreed that such arms must remain in their barracks.

-Delays in trying to commence the archival work at the RTG, however, remained a constant and stultifying feature.
-Though I attended the Ministry of Communication and the RTG offices every day for a month, and presented my credentials and documents as verified and supported by former government Ministers, the response from the RTG was both familiar and vague: "Ah, but things have changed…”, was the reply.
-The previous government's approval for my project was dismissed as irrelevant and was thus rendered into limbo, and it became increasingly clear that, as per my previous projects, senior RTG staff were disinterested in the outcome unless it of was of direct benefit to them.
+Delays in trying to commence the archival work at the RTG, however, remained as a constant.
+Though I attended the offices of the Ministry of Communication and the RTG every day for a month, and presented my credentials and documents as verified and supported by former government Ministers, the responses - especially from the RTG - was both familiar and vague: "Ah, but things have changed…”.
+The previous government's approval for my project was dismissed as irrelevant and was thus rendered into limbo, and it became increasingly clear that, as per my previous projects, senior RTG staff were disinterested in achieving the goal of preserving and digitising the sound archive unless, I reckoned, it of was of direct benefit to them.
 Their position was most frustrating, given their role to preserve Guinean arts and culture.
+Their recalcitrance is well-known in Guinea, especially amongst its musicians.

 The RTG offices in Boulbinet, Conakry